What to Publish, When to Publish

 After you change "Include in Left Navigation" option

-- If you have moved/renamed a page that was in a folder to a new folder, publish both folders and your site’s index page.
+- If you move or rename a page that was in a folder to a new folder, publish your whole site.

-- If you have moved/renamed a page that was in the left navigation to a new folder, publish your whole site.
+- If you move or rename a page that was in the left navigation to a new folder, publish your whole site.

-- If you moved/renamed an image or document, republish all Relationships for that image to avoid broken links.
+- If you move or rename an image or document, publish all Relationships for that file to avoid broken links.

 After you delete

-- If you deleted a page that was in the top-level of the left navigation, republish your site.
+- If you delete a page that was in the left navigation (any level), publish the whole site.

-- If you deleted a PDF that was linked on a page, edit the page to remove the linked text and republish that page.
+- If you delete a page that is linked on another page, edit the latter page to remove the linked text and publish that page.

-- If you deleted an image that was displayed on a page, edit the page to remove the image and republish that page.
+- If you delete a PDF that is linked on a page, edit the page to remove the linked text and publish that page.

-Best Practice: Before publishing your pages live, you should first publish to the test server.
+Best Practice: Before publishing live, you should first publish to the test server.
 This gives you an opportunity to review the pages privately before they become available to the public.